wheelofheaven/wheelofheaven.io/content/en/intro/at-a-glance/wheel-of-heaven.md

 ---
 title: "Wheel of Heaven 🌌"
-description: "Wheel of Heaven is a knowledge base exploring the working hypothesis that life on Earth was intelligently designed by an extraterrestrial civilization, the so-called Elohim."
+description: "The \"Wheel of Heaven\" introduction page sets the stage for a thought-provoking exploration into the origins of life on Earth, influenced by Raëlian revelations.
+It presents a hypothesis suggesting that life was created by an advanced extraterrestrial civilization, the Elohim.
+This intriguing premise serves as a gateway to a grand narrative that traverses the foundations of civilization, major historical events, and the evolution of human understanding.
+It invites readers to embark on an intellectual journey, reexamining ancient scriptures and historical mysteries through the lens of modern scientific insights and cosmic pluralism.
+This chapter is the beginning of a comprehensive exploration of humanity's potential interstellar connections and cosmic destiny."
 menu:
   intro:
     parent: "at-a-glance"